AdamHlo/sfml_game/README.md

 # sfml_game
-small game project using sfml, included game textures and sounds are from https://opengameart.org/
+small game project using sfml, some included game textures and sounds are from https://opengameart.org/